IBM/IPFSfB/CONTRIBUTING.md

 We use the GitHub issue tracker to discuss new features and non-trivial bugs.

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the maintainers of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the [MAINTAINERS](MAINTAINERS.md#maintainers-board) of this repository before making a change.

 ## Pull Requests